ezEngine/docs/docs/gameplay/raycast-placement-component.md

 The *raycast placement component* does a ray cast and positions a target object there.

+The image below shows raycast placement components being used together with a [beam components](../effects/beam-component.md) to create laser beams.

 ![Laser Beam](../effects/media/beam.jpg)

 This component does a ray cast along the forward axis of the game object it is attached to.
 If this produces a hit, the target object is placed there.
 If no hit is found the target object is either placed at the maximum distance or deactivated depending on the component configuration.